PHSI-supplements/labs/integrated-labs/IntegerLab/doc/08-signed-multiplication-division.md

     actual result (signed):        -14 / 4 = -4    -14 % 4 = 2
 ```

-[//]: # (TODO: rephrase)

-If you chose to implement signed division then in your implementation of `signed_divide()`, whenever the dividend is negative you need to introduce a bias toward positive infinity.
+If you chose to implement signed division then in your implementation of `signed_divide()`,
+whenever the dividend is negative you need to introduce a bias toward positive infinity to correct the rounding direction.
-This bias needs to be sufficient so that when the fast division technique rounds non-integer quotients toward negative infinity, it ends up rounding to the correct quotient -- but do so without overcorrecting.
-The other precaution you need to take is to ensure that when you apply the fast division technique, you preserve the sign bit.

 > ❗️ **Important**
 >